 Give yourself a high five, because your vegan lentil soup is done!

-How do you make Vegan Lentil Soup on the stovetop?
+How to make Lentil Soup on the stovetop

 I like to do this in a big heavy-bottomed pot on the stove top.

 Start by sautéing your onions and garlic in a bit of olive oil.
 Add the carrots and celery, and sauté a few minutes more until the vegetables have softened.

 Add the tomatoes, lentils, chili flakes, vegetable broth, and shredded kale.
 Bring to a boil, and then reduce the heat to low, cover, and simmer until the lentils are tender - this will probably take 20-30 minutes.